codefromhezad/Soy/README.md

 This tool is meant to replace huge deployment toolsets for simpler projects (especially PHP projects)

+# This is a very early version of the code.
+Use it at your own risks.

+## A few things you want to know :

+* Implemented transfers :
+  * MySQL to MySQL
+  * Local files to SFTP Connexion
+* The bash($string) function executes $string on the server via SSH.
+Be careful.
+It's common sense but don't use a root account for your SSH Connexion.
+* The sql_query($query) function queries $query on the mysql Connexion.
+Once again.
+Be careful with the queries you execute.
+You don't want to drop your production database.
+* The transfer() functions overwrite its destination, whatever the scheme is (MySQL, SSH, ...).
+As a result, IT WILL DROP AND RECREATE THE ENTIRE TARGET DATABASE.
+Use it as an initial deployment function only.
 ## Features
 * Deploy files over SFTP.
 * Deploy database schema